SuditiShyamsunder/DATA310/Project3.md

 ### Comparing the 2 models

 The graphs of the diff_sums for the two models look pretty similar, which shows that they have similar accuracy levels.
 The actual population was 4513379, and the linear regression model predicted it to be 4514378 while the random forest predicted it to be 4460093.
+This shows that the linear regression model was more accurate and predicted a value closer to the actual value, while the random forest model underpredicted a bit too much.

+In addition, there was spatial variation in the results.
+The urban centers were far more likely to be underpredicted.
+This might have something to do with the fact that night time lights was largely valued in the prediction model.
+While there are more lights in cities, the exact increase in lights is unlikely to be quite proportional to the drastic increase in population that occurs in cities.
+It makes sense that it is hard for the model to realize how many more poeple are living in that small area compared to the large regions of lower population.